vlazh/node-hot-loader/README.md

 node-hot --config webpack.config.server.js
 ```

-You can use all configurations for webpack compile which webpack supports.
+You can use all configurations for webpack compiler which webpack supports.

 ## The minimum required configuration: